shawn1m/overture/README.md

     + DNSPod 119.29.29.29:53
     + OpenDNS 208.67.222.222:443 \[2620:0:ccc::2\]:443
 + Protocol: "tcp" or "udp"
-+ RedirectIPv6Record: Redirect IPv6 DNS Question to alternative dns
++ RedirectIPv6Record: Redirect IPv6 DNS query to alternative dns
 + Path: For windows user, please use path like "C:\\xx\\xx.txt"
 + DomainBase64Decode: Could be empty field
 + MinimumTTL: Set the minimum TTL value (second) in order to improve cache, use -1 to disable.